davidskeck/davidskeck.github.io/_posts/2021-05-11-Microsoft-Pylance-and-Licensing-Sleight-of-Hand.md

 This is a PSA to carefully vet your tools and turn off automatic updates if you don't want Microsoft or some other developer to casually change the license without warning.
 I would also suggest using [VSCodium](https://vscodium.com/), which will remove the proprietary blobs that Microsoft packages on top of VSCode as well.

-Overall this is a disappointing move by Microsoft to take a well-used and functional Python tool and inject closed-source, properietary software  without even the chance to consent.
-This is incompatible with many people's vision for computing.
+This is a disappointing move by Microsoft to take a well-used and functional Python tool and inject closed-source, properietary software binary without even the chance to consent.
+When licences change, users must be notified and given the chance to accept or decline the new terms, not have to catch Microsoft in a sleight of hand trick.